btholt/build-a-fullstack-nextjs-app-v4/lessons/01-welcome/C-create-next-app.md

 This will lint, format, and then eventually run the server for you.
 As this isn't an intro to Next course, not much of this should be new.

 > Good idea to install the [Biome.js VS Code extension][biome].
-Very helpful so you don't need to wait unti CI/CD to find out you have issues
+Very helpful so you don't need to wait until CI/CD to find out you have issues

 There's a good chance there will be some drift in how Create Next App works between when I write this and when you watch it, so feel free to just clone the repo here and start from 00-start to make sure we're totally on the same page.